How to Get Back on Track with Your Money when You’ve lost Control

 family dinner

 Tuesday, I went back to work.
-I diligently packed lunch for Mr. FC and I, and we treaded off to work.
+I diligently packed lunch for my husband and I, so we didn’t get sucked back in to buying lunch.
 I brought oatmeal for breakfast and spinach stew for lunch.
 It was delicious.
-But, a part of me had to resist the urge to buy something from the vending machine at work.
-It’s like I was addicted to spending again.
-Had I reverted back to being my past self, a mindless consumer!

 More To Explore